davechurilla/Team-One-exercise/README.md

 # Team One UI Coding Exercise

 > This project is being submitted to the Team One development team to be considered and evaluated as a web app coding proficiency exercise.
-The content useed pays homage and respect to a [image placeholder service](http://www.placekitten.com) used by many developers and has become a modern classic.
+The content used pays homage and respect to a [image placeholder service](http://www.placekitten.com) used by many developers and has become a modern classic.

 ![](screenshot.png)

 ## Introduction

-When asked to advance to the second stage of the interview process for an open Senior Web Developer position, Lead UI Architect Rodolfo Dengo provided me with the following UI Code Exercise assigmnent requirements:
+When asked to advance to the second stage of the interview process for an open Senior Web Developer position, Lead UI Architect Rodolfo Dengo provided me with the following UI Code Exercise assignment requirements:

 ### Requirements: